So, you got this far, thanks and welcome. I hope I have intrigued you enough to read on. [fingers-crossed] 😊

 I originally started this blog back in May 2016 as a personal journal of my career change from Corporate PA to a Qualified Saddler.

-Since then it has evolved further to include family life and personal struggles, all of which, I am sure you can relate to both personally or via a friend or loved one.
+Since then it has evolved further to include family life and personal struggles, all of which, I am sure you can relate to in some way or another.

 My family consists of myself, my husband and our two children.